ibm-cloud-docs/discovery-data/assemble.md

 ### Compiling and packaging the source code
 {: #compile-connector}

-1. Ensure you are in the custom connector development directory on your local machine:
+1. Ensure you are in the custom connector development directory on your local system:

     ```sh
     cd {local_directory}
     ```
     {: pre}

-1. Use Gradle to compile your Java source code and to create a .zip file that includes all of the required components for the custom connector:
+1. Use Gradle to compile your Java source code and to create a compressed file that includes all of the required components for the custom connector:

     ```sh
     gradle build packageCustomCrawler
     ```
     {: pre}

 Gradle creates a file in `{local_directory}/build/distributions/{built_connector_zip_file}`, where the name of the `{built_connector_zip_file}` is based on the `rootProject.name` value of `settings.gradle`.
-For example, if the line reads as follows, Gradle generates a file named `{local_directory}/build/distributions/my-sftp-connector.zip`.
+For example, if the line reads as follows, Gradle generates a file that is named `{local_directory}/build/distributions/my-sftp-connector.zip`.

 ```text
 rootProject.name = 'my-sftp-connector'